johnmartinsson/adaptive-change-point-detection/README.md

 [arXiv](https://arxiv.org/abs/2403.08525) | [Zenodo](https://zenodo.org/records/10811797)

-Currently under review for EUSIPCO 2024.
+Accepted for publication at EUSIPCO 2024.
 Cite as:

     @misc{Martinsson2024,
           title={From Weak to Strong Sound Event Labels using Adaptive Change-Point Detection and Active Learning},